organisciak/dissertation/document/2_crowdsourcing.md

 Despite the narrowness and brevity of the initial definition, the term _crowdsourcing_ struck a chord more broadly and was culturally co-opted.
 The definitional appropriation happened very quickly: within nine days Howe noted a jump from three Google results to 189,000 [@howe_birth_2006].
 Within a month, Howe addressed the co-opting of the term, "noticing that the word is being used somewhat interchangeably with Yochai Benkler's concept of commons-based peer production" [@howe_crowdsourcing_2006].
-He gives his definition, but also notes that language is slippery, and he is "content to allow the crowd define the term for itself (in no small part because [he is] powerless to stop it.)."
+He gives his definition[^HoweDefinition], but also notes that language is slippery, and he is "content to allow the crowd define the term for itself (in no small part because [he is] powerless to stop it.)."

+[^HoweDefinition]: "For the purposes of the article... we would only look at case studies involving big established companies.
+For the purposes of [Howe's crowdsourcing blog] ...
+I interpret crowdsourcing to be taking place any time a company makes a choice to employ the crowd to perform labor that could alternatively be performed by an assigned group of employees or contractors".
+To not leave the journalist with his 2006 definition, Howe's definition expanded further as time went on, away from top-down companies doing the outsourcing, and eventually to "content created by amateurs", a movement influence by the open source software movement [@howe_crowdsourcing_2008].

 Thus, crowdsourcing was adopted to refer broadly to a series of related concepts, all related to people being connected online.
 These concepts included